-The support of parents in ensuring that your daughter has the correct ingredients and containers is greatly appreciated.
+The support of parents in ensuring that your child has the correct ingredients and containers is greatly appreciated.
 Parents can encourage their daughter to examine and discuss food and nutritional labels, food products available for sale and food choices.
 Parental interest in the food related topics that frequently arise in today's media can help develop critical analysis, and debate current food issues.
 Of course parents also enjoy being the 'taste-testers' to help objectively evaluate the food products!

-Mrs Kerry Irons - kei@clairescourt.net
+Miss Heather Frost - haf@clairescourt.net